1. Pa Pinh Top

 9. Bamboo rice

 Bamboo rice is cooked from sticky rice, put into bamboo tubes and grilled over hot coals.
 Bamboo rice has a special delicious flavor, soft and sticky, with the aroma of bamboo.
-Bamboo rice is often eaten with sesame salt, grilled chicken, and pork.
+Bamboo rice is often eaten with sesame salt, chicken, grilled pork.
 This is a rustic, familiar dish of the people in the highlands.

 10. Cake

-Khau Xen cake (Image source: Collected)
+Khau Xen Cake (Image source: Collected)

 The main ingredients for making Khau Xen cakes are usually sticky rice or fresh cassava, two typical agricultural products of the Northwest region.
 After being soaked thoroughly, the sticky rice is steamed and pounded into a fine powder.
 To create natural colors, people use gac fruit, sticky rice leaves or straw ash, creating attractive colors such as white, yellow, purple or black.
-After that, the cake dough is rolled out thinly, cut into pieces and fried in hot oil until it puffs up, becomes crispy and golden brown.
+Then, the cake dough is rolled thinly, cut into pieces and fried in hot oil until it puffs up, becomes crispy and golden brown.

 Dien Bien cuisine is a harmonious combination of mountain flavors and national cultural identity.
 Come to Dien Bien to experience these "strange but delicious" dishes, you will definitely have interesting and unforgettable culinary experiences!